 As you get older, your needs will change significantly.
 One of the things you’ll need to consider is how long you plan to stay in the home.
 If the answer is only a few years, then you shouldn’t have to worry about how your needs will change.
 However, if the home you’re in is your forever home, you may want to think about what features your bathtub should have as you get older.

 There are no right or wrong answers when it comes to predicting how your needs could change over time.
 Remember that you probably won’t be remodeling your bathroom again any time soon.
 Therefore, your design must continue to meet your needs as time goes on.

 Can a professional remodel designer help you choose the right bathtub?

 At this point, you should more clearly understand the ins and outs of how to choose a bathtub.
 You should also have a better idea of what types of tubs might work best for your needs.
-Now, take the next step!
-A new bathtub is a good start, but what about the rest of the bathroom?
-To learn more about the process, read our article, “How to design a bathroom remodel.”
+Ready to learn more about remodeling your bathroom?
+If so, read our Ultimate Bathroom Remodel Guide.
+It covers everything you need to know before beginning a bathroom remodel project.

 Want a professional remodel designer to bring your ideas to life?
 Click the button below to schedule a free consultation with a member of our design team.
 We’ll help guide you through the process of remodeling your bathroom from start to finish.